Malik Maqbul Tilangani: Career in Warangal

-Malik Maqbul or Mala Yugandharudu (another name of him is Gannama Nayaka), was a commander of the Kakatiya Empire under Prataparudra.
+Malik Maqbul or Mala Yugandharudu (also called Gannama Nayaka), was a commander of the Kakatiya Empire under Prataparudra.
 Marana's Markandeya Puranamu (in Telugu) names him as "Pedda Mala Devudu" & "Gannavibhudu" and describes him as the commander (Kataka paludu) of Warangal Fort, the capital of Kakatiyas.
 The term "Mala Devudu" (meaning "Lord") implies that he was very high up in the Kakatiya administrative hierarchy.

 After Ghiyasuddin Tughluq's son and general Ulugh Khan (Muhammad bin Tughluq) captured Warangal in 1323, Ulugh Khan himself took over the Governorship of what is now a new province of "Teling" (Telangana) in the Sultanate.
 Gannaya was captured and converted to Islam, given the name Malik Maqbul and found a place in the new regime.
 When Ulugh Khan left for Delhi soon afterwards, he left Warangal in the charge of Malik Maqbul.
 Ulugh Khan succeeded Ghiyasuddin Tughlaq as the new Sultan of Delhi under the name Muhammad bin Tughluq.

 The new regime was beset with rebellions and the Muslim governors were not welcomed as rulers.
 The coastal region around Rajahmundry slipped out immediately after Ulugh Khan's departure, the area south of Krishna River in 1325, Bhadrachalam area in 1330 and western Telangana between 1330–1335.
 The Sultan marched on South India in 1334 in order to suppress the rebellions, but his army was struck by an epidemic, and he was forced to return to Delhi.
 Soon afterwards, captured Warangal, and Malik Maqbul fled to Delhi.
 Facing significant losses in his army due to the epidemic, the Sultan was in no position to recover Telangana.